bergben/ng2-file-input/README.md

 # ng2-file-input
 Angular 2 and beyond component that implements a drag and drop or select file selection, including preview.

+## Demo
+A simple demo is available as a plnkr: http://plnkr.co/edit/eU7VM4j74ljN36bnZbPP?p=preview

 ## Install
 ```bash
 $ npm install ng2-file-input --save